South Korea CBDC Tracker

 6.49/10

 South Korea is in the launch phase.
 The Bank of Korea is currently running what it calls a CBDC pilot.
-However, this pilot will involve up to 100,000 people making real day-to-day transactions.
-Therefore, South Korea is considered to be in the launch phase since its CBDC is open to the public.
+However, this pilot will involve up to 100,000 people making real day-to-day transactions with a deposit token that is settled by banks using a wholesale CBDC.
 If the CBDC is shut down on June 30 (the scheduled end date for the project), then South Korea will be moved back to the pilot phase.

 When discussing privacy, governor Rhee said, “We considered allowing holders of small amount of CBDC to … send and receive CBDC with a high degree of anonymity and privacy.
 However, we found that it would become almost impossible to carry out certain functionalities such as freezing wallets in the event of court orders.
 So, in our design for the experiment we chose to improve compliance at the sacrifice of privacy.”